smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 ---

+## 🤖 Android Auto vs. 🍎 iOS Car Play
+While we strive for cross-platform parity, architectural differences between Android Auto and iOS CarPlay result in the following inherent limitations:

+#### The "UI Bypass" Effect
+On iOS, CallKit forces the vehicle’s system to treat every VoIP call as a native telephony event, ensuring the car UI takes over the call interface.

+On Android, the system frequently treats third-party VoIP calls as secondary "Communication" streams rather than primary system calls.

+#### The Problem on 🤖 Android Auto: Many vehicle head units do not trigger the "In-Call" screen for self-managed VoIP sessions.

+The Result: The car effectively ignores the call event on its display.
+This forces the mobile device to handle the call independently, as if it were not connected to the vehicle at all.

+---

 ## 📩 Contact & Support

 For technical support, integration inquiries, or to request a **Flow ID** for testing, please reach out to our team: